sakersten/seniorThesisRepo/README.md

 The Mahoney University Registration System is a web-based platform designed to automate the course registration process for students and faculty.
 It serves as the primary interface for students to manage their academic schedules and for university staff to oversee the course offerings and registration workflows.

 ### System Features:
-1. **Secure Login**: Ensures that only authorized users (students, faculty, and staff) have access to the system, with user authentication based on university credentials.
+1. **Secure Login**: Ensures that only authorized users have access to the system, with user authentication based on a username and password.
+2. **Closet Items**: Allows users to input items that they have in their closet, enabling them to provide items for a packing list.
+3. **Trip Items**: Allows users to add and edit trips, enabling them to input details about their trip to better generate packing lists.
+4.

 2. **Course Search**: Allows students to browse available courses by department, term, and subject, with filtering options based on course availability, schedule, and prerequisites.
 3. **Course Registration**: Students can add or drop courses, view class schedules, and receive notifications of any conflicts or unmet prerequisites.
 4. **Grades and Transcripts**: Provides students with access to their grades from current and past semesters, as well as the ability to request official transcripts.